monstercameron/goGitListener/README.md

 - **Invalid signature errors**: Verify that the secrets in `config.json` match those set in GitHub.
 - **Script not executing**: Check file permissions and paths in `config.json`.
 Ensure `scripts/cd.sh` exists in the project directory.
 - **Errors in script execution**: Review your `cd.sh` scripts and check the listener's log output.
+- **Service not restarting**: Ensure the user running GoGitListener has permission to restart the service.

 ## Contributing